-I later learned, Interstates uses the DISC Assessment, which stands for “Dominant,” “Influential,” “Steady” and “Conscientious.”
-These classifications are one of the ways the organization gets to understand and know its employees: how they work best, what their strengths and weaknesses are and how to provide them with the optimal environment to succeed as a team member.
+At Interstates, we ask our employees to complete a DISC Assessment (a personality test).
+DISC stands for “Dominant,” “Influential,” “Steady” and “Conscientious.”
+These classifications are one of the ways we get to understand and know our employees – how they work best, what their strengths and weaknesses are and how to provide them with the optimal environment to succeed as a team member.

-During my first week, I got to know my DISC Assessment peers, all of whom were very friendly and welcoming.
-They worked with me to find my best fit at Interstates, and equipped me with the tools I needed to grow and shine.
-I was pleasantly surprised at the amount of commitment and investment Interstates puts into all its employees, new and old; I remember thinking to myself, “What other companies do this?”
+One of our employees shared his DISC experience with us.
+During his first week, he got to know his peers, all of whom were very friendly and welcoming.
+They worked with him to find his best fit at Interstates, and equipped him with tools to set him up for success.
+He was pleasantly surprised at the amount of commitment and investment Interstates puts into all its employees, new and old.
+He remembers thinking, “Do other companies do this?”

 Interested in joining our team?
 Interstates.
 Let’s Build.